Amazing Instant Pot Mashed Potatoes

 Once the potatoes are drained and have found their way back to the insert of the Instant Pot, they are mashed with the perfect proportion of milk, butter and garlic.

-Don’t forget that.
-It’s the secret ingredient to these creamy mashed potatoes – giving them just enough tang to make you throw an elbow mercilessly at your table companions to get to the last of them.
+It’s the secret ingredient to these creamy Instant Pot mashed potatoes – giving them just enough tang to make you throw an elbow mercilessly at your table companions to get to the last of them.

-The second reason these mashed potatoes are so dreamy is because you can make them HOURS ahead of time.
+The second reason these Instant Pot mashed potatoes are so dreamy is because you can make them HOURS ahead of time.

 Once they are mashed to creamy perfection, return the insert back to the Instant Pot, secure the lid, and hit Keep Warm.

-Give them a good stir – maybe add a tiny drizzle of warm milk – and they are perfect as perfect mashed potatoes can be.
+Before serving, give them a good stir – maybe add a tiny drizzle of warm milk – and these Instant Pot mashed potatoes perfect as perfect mashed potatoes can be.

 I am so in love with this Instant Pot method of making mashed potatoes, I can’t be stopped.
 I make them all the time.